Skip to main content

 EndpointActions

-POST /cartCart creation
+POST /cartsCart creation

-PATCH /orders/:idOrder updates
+PATCH /carts/:idCart updates

-POST /orders/:id/line_itemsAdding items to cart
+POST /carts/:id/itemsAdding items to cart

-POST /orders/:id/payment_sessionsPayment session creation
+POST /carts/:id/payment_sessionsPayment session creation

-PATCH /orders/:id/payment_sessions/:id/completePayment completion
+PATCH /carts/:id/payment_sessions/:id/completePayment completion

-POST /orders/:id/coupon_codesApplying coupon codes
+POST /carts/:id/coupon_codesApplying coupon codes

-POST /orders/:id/store_creditsApplying store credits
+POST /carts/:id/store_creditsApplying store credits

 Idempotency keys are ignored on GET, DELETE, and other non-supported actions.